ostrya/PresencePublisher/docs/en/PRIVACY_POLICY.md

 ## How is your data shared?

-Presence Publisher does not share any personal information with any third party.
+Presence Publisher will never share any personal information with any third party.
-Especially, it will never upload information about your location to any server other than the MQTT broker that you have configured.
+Especially, it will never upload information about your device location to any server other than the MQTT broker that you have configured.

+## Changes to the privacy policy

+This privacy policy may be updated from time to time, e.g. when new features are added to the app.
+The new policy will become effective immediately after its publication.

+## Your rights and choices

+Subject to applicable law, you have the right to request and receive all personal data processed by this app.
+In addition, you have the right to update and correct as well as delete this data.
+Furthermore, you have the right to withdraw your consent for processing the data either by disabling the corresponding checkbox in the app settings or by uninstalling the app.
+Please note that the app will not be able to offer its full functionality in this case.

+To exercise your rights and choices, please use the contact method below.

 ## Any more questions?

-If you have any further questions on how your data is processed, please contact me at `ostrya@mailbox.org`.
+If you have any questions on how your data is processed or if you want to exercise your rights and choices regarding the processed data, please contact me (the author of the app) at `ostrya@mailbox.org`.

+Messages and contact data of such requests will only be stored for the purpose of processing them and will be deleted 30 days after the communication ends or at latest after 6 months.